 I haven’t read a book since February this year, which says a lot about how busy my life has been.
 But with recent changes in my career I’ve slowly made my way back to loving reading.
-I read Gone Girl in three days.
+I read Gone Girl by Gillian Flynn in three days.
 I’m back on form you could say, or the book was truly that addictive that I couldn’t put it down – that’s what everyone is saying, even the critic quote on the book cover says so!

 The thing is, I loved it, and then it infuriated me.
 It’s a story of love, hatred, lust and the power of the mind.
 The ability to control how a reader may feel about a character is a powerful skill.
 But with that power, comes the ability to switch your opinion in an instant.
 Flynn is aware of this skill and will use it against you for her own enjoyment.
 With this thought I can happily admit that she is a terrifyingly brilliant writer.